HeshamMegid/blog-posts/ci-infra/setting-up-ci-infrastructure-with-buildkite-and-anka.md

 With our virtual machine images ready and the Buildkite agent running on a cluster of local Mac minis, the next step was to figure out how to provision a virtual machine for each build, and run the pipeline inside it.
 To do this, we used [Chef’s Buildkite plugin for Anka](https://github.com/chef/anka-buildkite-plugin).
 With Buildkite’s excellent support for plugins, we can simply set a step in our build pipelines to run using this plugin.

-The plugin will automatically create a clone of the specific virtual machine image and run the pipeline step inside it.
-It will also manage deleting the cloned virtual machines when pipelines are cancelled, fail or succeed.
+The plugin will automatically do the following:
+1. Create a clone of the specific virtual machine image.
+2. Boot the virtual machine almost instantly, thanks to Anka's virtualization technology.
+3. Mount the checked out source code from the host into the virtual machine.
+4. Run the pipeline step inside the virtual machine
+5. Delete the cloned virtual machine when pipelines succeeds, fails, or gets cancelled.

 ```
                               ┌─────────────────────────────────────┐